 What are the biggest Roth IRA secrets?
 Read all the way to the bottom to find out.

 #1: Access Contributions Anytime

 First off, did you know that you don’t have to wait until age 59 ½ to access funds in your Roth IRA?

 With a Roth IRA, you can take out contributions at any time without having to pay a penalty.
 This means you can take out whatever you have put in over the years, but you typically have to leave any earnings in your account for continued growth.

 This feature of the Roth IRA comes into play since you put in after-tax money to begin with.
 By and large, this gives you the ability to pull that money out for any reason, whether you need to pay off medical bills or you want to remodel your kitchen.
 If you invest the Roth IRA contribution limit of $6,500 per year for five years, you can take out $35,000 after that timeline without having to pay a dime in penalties and fees.

 While IRA stands for “individual retirement account,” you don’t necessarily have to use the funds for retirement.
 In fact, there are several strategies you can use to access your Roth IRA contributions and earnings without having to pay the 10% tax penalty you would normally face.

 How and why does this work?
 When you dig around a little, you’ll find that the IRS has some special language in the tax code that allows you to pull out earnings from your Roth IRA without any fees in certain situations.
-Specifically, you can use this money if you need to pay for higher education expenses or come up with the down payment for your first home.
+Specifically, you can use this money if you need to pay for higher education expenses or come up with a down payment for your first home.

-Other exceptions you can qualify for include death, disability, certain medical expenses and more.
+Other exceptions you can qualify for include death, disability, certain medical expenses, and more.